TrappedIonRice/DAMPF/readme.md

    The fcmaes package used for curve fitting is also recommended to be installed on Linux.

 ## Examples
-For beginners, run one of the main simulation scripts depending on your needs:
+For beginners, run one of the main simulation as follows:

 - **Pure Quantum Trajectory Simulation**
   ```powershell